We’re all editors these days. Well, at least we should be.

 Know why you’re writing.
-This is similar to knowing your audience, because once you’ve captured your target reader with those first few introductory words, you don’t want to lose them with the rest of your words.
+This is similar to knowing your audience, because once you’ve captured your target reader with those first few words, you don’t want to lose them with the rest of your words.
 Have a plan, and stick to it.
-If you stray too far from your topic, so will your readers.
+If you stray, so will your readers.

 3. Why should readers care?